10 Facts About The Gettysburg Address

 3. There Are Five Known Manuscript Copies

 Unlike many historical documents, there is no single "official" version of the Gettysburg Address.
-Instead, there are five known manuscript copies in Lincoln's handwriting.
+That said, instead, there are five known manuscript copies in Lincoln's handwriting.
 These copies vary slightly in wording and punctuation, reflecting the fact that Lincoln likely revised the speech after delivering it.
-The five copies are:

 The existence of these multiple versions underscores the evolution of the speech and the meticulous care Lincoln took in crafting his words.